markuslewin/personal-finance-app/README.md

 ## Starting the project

-This project uses Docker for local development.

-The app service listens for file updates via a [bind mount](https://docs.docker.com/engine/storage/bind-mounts/).
-This seems to only work on Windows when using Docker with WSL 2.
+The web app fetches data from an MS SQL database.
+The project contains configurations for managing a local database using Docker.

 Data is persisted to the volume `mssql_data`.